-The tractor serial number plate is affixed to the tractor chassis underneath the seat panel.
-The mower deck serial number plate is affixed along-side the angle iron framing on the left beside the belt cover.
+The tractor serial number plate is affixed to the tractor chassis behind the seat.
+The mower deck serial number plate is affixed alongside the angle iron framing on the left beside the belt cover.
 The engine serial number is on right side of the engine.
 Model and serial numbers are helpful when obtaining replacement parts and maintenance assistance.
 For ready reference, please record these numbers in the space provided.